 For those with pre-settled or settled status under EUSS, Home Office records will confirm to the carrier where a permission is held.

-Q: If you have settled status in the UK under the EU settled status scheme, but you’re worried the system won’t recognise you should you also apply for an ETA just in case?
+Q: If you have settled status in the UK under the EU settled status scheme, but you are worried the system will not recognise you should you also apply for an ETA just in case?

 A: Those who already hold a valid UK immigration status such as EUSS or ILR are not required to obtain an ETA, their EUSS status will be their ‘permission to travel’.